 -

-St Alkmund's Choir, Whitchurch, Shropshire: e-mail only: contact
+St Alkmund's Choir, Whitchurch, Shropshire

 A 25 member strong choir members,